nicotsou/nicotsou.com/content/blog/the-art-of-prompt-engineering/index.md

 > **Prompt engineering is the _blueprint_ for successful AI products.**

 Just look around; AI is reshaping every corner of our digital landscape.
 From Gmail suggesting email completions to Midjourney generating artwork, from GitHub Copilot writing code to Jasper crafting marketing copy — GenAI has become as ubiquitous as smartphones.
-Better than the Metaverse.
 Companies are racing to integrate AI capabilities into their products, and professionals across industries are discovering that mastering these tools isn't just an option anymore.
 It's becoming a necessity for staying competitive.

+I dare to say, it's a bigger success than the Metaverse.
+There, I said it!
 And what's at the heart of all these innovations?
 Spoiler Alert!

 ## The Art of Talking to Machines